paradedb/paradedb/pg_analytics/README.md

 ### Run Benchmarks

-To run benchmarks locally, enter the `pg_analytics/benchmarks/` directory and run `./benchmark.sh -t <flag>`.
+We support two types of benchmarks: ClickBench and TPC-H. ClickBench is ideal for testing analytical queries, while TPC-H is ideal for testing JOINs.
+To run the benchmarks, cd into the `benchmarks/clickbench` or `benchmarks/tpch` directory and run `./benchmark.sh -t <flag>`.
 The `-t` flag is the version to benchmark, either `x.y.z` or `latest` to pull a version from DockerHub, or `local` to build the Docker image locally.